SwastikMukherjee/Text_Scanner/README.md

 How to Run

-Clone the repository
+1)Clone the repository

-move into the repository
+2)move into the repository

-clone the openCV repository into it (you can use command :: git clone git@github.com:opencv/opencv.git opencv/) mkdir -p build && cd build cmake ../opencv (assumong that the name of the folder in which the open cv code has been cloned is called opencv) make -j4
+3)clone the openCV repository into it (you can use command :: git clone git@github.com:opencv/opencv.git opencv/)

+4)mkdir -p build && cd build

+5)cmake ../opencv (assumong that the name of the folder in which the open cv code has been cloned is called opencv)

+6)make -j4

-cd ..
+7)cd ..

-cmake .
+8)cmake .

-./scanner
+9)./scanner

 the program will ask the name of the file which you want to run.
-The image file to run must be placed within the images folder and full name (with extension) must be use.
+The image file to run must be placed within the images folder and full name (with extension) must be used.
 Currently I have kept a few sample files in there. below attached is a screenshot of the program being run

 ![WhatsApp Image 2022-09-10 at 11 39 15 PM](https://user-images.githubusercontent.com/51983729/189496320-ae6b802a-39ac-4e1c-8f1e-89ddb3237c89.jpeg)